Updated: Feb 5

-Can color, a common aspect of our daily lives, tell us story of history of China?
-Are those colors we seeing everyday representations of some fun facts about Chinese culture?
+Can color, a common aspect of our daily lives, tell us the story of the history of China?
+Are those colors we are seeing everyday representations of some fun facts about Chinese culture?

 The answer is yes!

 In ancient Chinese Mythology, the sky had been divided into five sections, each section has a mythical and powerful creature guarding.

 They are Cyan Dragon in East, White Tiger in West, Red Bird in South, Black Turtle-Snake in North and Yellow Dragon in the Middle.

 Gradually, Cyan became representative of wood, White is metal, Red is fire, Black is water and Yellow is earth.
 This is the Theory of Five Elements, which was also primitive colors that generate all the other colors in ancient Chinese culture.